endodoug/endodoug.github.io/_posts/2016-09-12-alt-u-day-one.md

 ## Alt-U Day One

 We started off talking about what it takes to move from an apprentice iOS Developer to a journeyman... the ability to take an idea and turn it into an app.
-Tons of changes can happen along the way so the best way to handle all the change is through  an agile/iterative process.
+Tons of changes can happen along the way so the best way to handle all the change is through  an agile/iterative process:
 * Define requirements
 * Develop to the requirments - breaks down big tasks to small pieces
 * Deliver what you develop